lushcodes/bank_tech_test/README.md

 # Bank Tech Test

 This is a command line application that allows a user to make deposits and withdrawals to their account.
 It returns a bank statement that shows the user a history of their transactions and a record of when those transactions were made.
+You cannot deposit more than the limit of 20,000.00 and you cannot withdraw an amount that would take the balance below 0.00.

 ### How to run